LabMaps#

 'Maria Potop-Butucaru']

-When using auto_source, you can tell which DBs should be uses (only online DBLP and HAL are available right now).
+When using auto_source, you can tell which DBs should be used (LDB, HAL, or DBLP).

 [5]: